 The nature of the work should also be described in detail.
 Exactly what is it that the contractor is going to do for you?
 If he's providing a product, when will he deliver it and how?

 This very important part of the agreement clearly defines the worker as an independent contractor, not an employee.
 It lists the rights of the contractor to perform services for others unless they directly conflict with or compete with the work for this company.
 It should state whether you'll provide assistants or if the contractor will use his own employees to help perform the work.

 This section also states the specifics of any training to be received by the contractor.
 An independent contractor is usually a professional, however, so training is typically minimal and limited to describing the specifics of the work to be done for this particular company.

-This section typically clarifies that the payments made to the independent contractor do not include withholding for income tax or payroll taxes.
+This section typically clarifies that the payments made to the independent contractor do not include withholding for income tax or payroll taxes (including FICA taxes for Social Security and Medicare).
 No federal or state income tax is withheld from payments to the contractor unless it's required by backup withholding requirements.
 No FICA taxes are withheld from the contractor's compensation and they're not set aside by company on behalf of the contractor.

 No state or federal unemployment compensation contributions or workers compensation fund payments are paid by the company on behalf of a contractor.
 The contractor pays income taxes, sales taxes, Social Security, and Medicare taxes as a self-employed individual.
 Some contracts require that the independent contractor provide proof of these payments.